-2. If needed, the dressing can be soaked with water or saline to rehydrate it, then peeled off as per step 1.
+2. If the dressing has dried out, soak with water or saline to rehydrate it, then peel off as per step 1.

 3. As fluid is absorbed into the dressing it takes on a jelly like appearance, taking on the colour of the exudate.
 This is normal and shows absorption has occurred.